 For Non-Network Benefits, you must obtain prior authorization from the Claims Administrator as soon as the possibility of participation in a Clinical Trial arises.
-If you fail to obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.
+If you fail to obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.